marcoklein/impftermin/README.md

 # German Corona Impftermin Helper

-Find an Impftermin or Impfcode on impfterminservice.de
+Find an Impftermin or Impfcode on [impfterminservice.de](impfterminservice.de).

-Automatically checks the website and notifies you about open appointments of available Impf-Codes.
+Automatically checks the website and notifies you about open appointments and available Impf-Codes.
 The app opens a Chrome browser and automatically navigates through the page.
 It beeps if it finds an open slot.
+You enter personal information and book the appointment manually.

 ## Run the application without a development environment